DeimosCloud/logstash-input-google-analytics-daily/README.md

 ## Documentation

-Documentation can be seen in [the docs folder](https://github.com/DeimosCloud/logstash-input-google-analytics-daily/blob/master/docs/index.asciidoc).
+Documentation can be seen in [the docs folder](https://github.com/DeimosCloud/logstash-input-google-analytics-daily/blob/master/docs/index.asciidoc) (for now).
+Hopefully, this moves to logstash-plugins repo soon, so it can be rendered properly on elastic.co,

 ## Developing